SiposCristina/Onlinegantt.com_automation_code/README.md

   <br>
 To compare the files from the two folders (Masterfiles and downloads-21DEC), I ran the test with this command: tests\check 21DEC, where “tests” is the folder containing the “check.bat” batch file, and “21DEC” is the folder containing the CSV, PDF and PNG files.

 <h3>Test Results</h3> <h4>Performance Testing</h4> <p>As the below charts illustrate, as more tasks are added, the application performance gradually slows down.
-These results are collected from the script run in the Chromium browser.  </p>
+These results were collected from the script run in the Chromium, Firfox, and WebKit browsers.  </p>

 ![Image Alt](https://github.com/SiposCristina/Onlinegantt.com_automation_code/blob/914f5ad75e47110d4ae3696cf6924a2b600f1a70/Chart1.jpg)